What is a Registered Nurse?

 The second year of nursing coursework in the current laddered program will be offered during the 2015-2016 Academic Year, allowing students who have completed the first year of the laddered Associate Degree Program to complete their Degree.
 Licensed Practical Nurses from other programs interested in enrolling in the program to complete their Associate Degree in Nursing have the option to do so.
 If you have any questions, please contact Nicole Rowe, 906-932-4231 ext.
 342

 Median annual earnings of registered nurses were $64,690 in 2010.
 The middle 50 percent earned between $52,980 and $79,020.
 The lowest 10 percent earned less than $44,190, and the highest 10 percent earned more than $95,130.

 Gogebic Community College offers a full time Associate Degree Nursing program.
 The program is two consecutive semesters which begins each August.
 All classes are held at the main campus in Ironwood.
 Clinical sites are located in Ironwood and the Copper Country.

-Requirements for acceptance into the Associate Degree Nursing Program:
+Requirements for acceptance into the Associate Degree Nursing Program with LPN Exit Option: